Joystream/founding-members/README.md

 ## Referral Program

-A key part of the program is the referral program.
-The purpose behind this is to incentivize an inducted or aspirational Founding Member to get more people onboarded.
-They way it works is:
+A key part of the scheme is the referral program.
+The motivation behind this is to incentivize inducted or prospective Founding Members to get more people participating in the project.
+It works as follows:
 1. Whenever someone [submits](/SUBMISSION-GUIDELINES.md) their scoring summary, they can list a referrer.
 This referrer must be identified by their `memberId` and `memberHandle`.
 2. Each time a referred user submits and gets credited a "direct score" of `n` points, the referrer gets credited a "referral score" of `0.2*n`
 3. The "total score" is simply the sum of "direct score" + "total score".

 Note that:
 - Although a referrer can have infinite referrals, a referred user can only have one referrer (and can not be changed).
-- The referred does not lose anything by doing this, it simply means an extra `0.2*n` is created for the referrer.
+- The person referred does not lose anything by doing this, it simply means an extra `0.2*n` is generated for the referrer.

 # Useful Resources
 ## Website and Leaderboards